Quiet time: Materials

 Many devotional books, or "devotionals", are available in shops today.
 These books contain directed Bible studies, often incorporating stories or anecdotes that convey Biblical principles, similar to the parables used by Jesus in his ministry.
 A notable example is My Utmost for His Highest, written by Oswald Chambers.
 Many Christian stores dedicate an entire section to these types of books, but in some countries they are available at secular stores as well, often shelved in the "inspirational" section.

-Some Christian communities (e.g. Christadelphians) have Bible reading schedules, like the one suggested in the Bible Companion, for example, as one tool to help them with their study of the Bible.
+Some Christian communities (e.g., Christadelphians) have Bible reading schedules, like the one suggested in the Bible Companion, for example, as one tool to help them with their study of the Bible.
 Such schedules take people systematically through the entire Bible, reading approximately four chapters per day (in the case of the Bible Companion), which allows the reader to keep context in their studies through the different books of the Bible, and ensures different areas are not neglected.

 Robert Murray M'Cheyne also designed a system for reading through the Bible in one year.
 The plan entails reading the New Testament and the Psalms through twice a year, and the Old Testament through once.
 This program was included (in a slightly modified form) in For the Love of God by D. A. Carson (ISBN 0851115896) and is recommended by several Bible publishers, such as the English Standard Version and the New English Translation.
 More recently, two similar one-year Bible-reading devotionals by Eliot Young, The Word at Work (ISBN 978-1500332358) and The Spirit at Work (ISBN 978-1496034830), suggest three psalms per day, thus providing for a minimum of seven psalm-cycles per year.

+The church of England Common Worship Lectionary provides a pattern for daily devotional readings.

 The use of study Bibles is also popular.

 Criticism

 Evangelical theologian Greg Johnson criticizes the way the concept is sometimes treated by evangelicals as a law instead of a means of grace.
 While advocating a life of prayer and biblical contemplation, his concern is that personal devotions not become a performance treadmill in which Christians feel their daily acceptance with God is based on what they do instead of what Christ did.
 He emphasizes that the practice of the quiet time is not commanded in the Bible, and was not even possible for many centuries, until the printing press and certain economic conditions enabled most Christians to own their own copies of the Bible.

-The prophet Daniel regularly met with God three times a day to talk to God and listen to Him (Daniel 6:10).
-In addition, King David often mentions his times alone with God (morning and evening) throughout the Psalms.
-The Gospels (Matthew, Mark, Luke and John) record that Jesus Himself withdrew to meet in a quiet, isolated place with His Father on a regular basis (Mark 1:35; Matthew 14:13; John 6:15).
-The Apostle Paul alludes to several occasions where he spent time speaking to God.